chienphamvu/kubex/README.md

 ```

 ### Execute Command in Container

-Execute into the #1 pod from the previous "get pods" result
+Executes a command within the pod labeled as #1 from the previous "get pods" result.

 ```bash
 kubex exec 1
 ```